RichMorin/spec/README.md

 {:ok, {:bar, 20}}
 ```

-In addition, using tags inside a list spec creates handy keywords:
+In addition, using tags inside a list spec is a handy way
+to create a keyword list:

 ```elixir
 iex> conform!([:a :: is_atom(), :b :: is_number()], [:michael, 23])